 - Evidence of the selection process of the provider, goods or services in accordance with the principles of competitive tendering and, when applicable, the procurement rules and legal status of the partner - A written contract or agreement detailing the goods or services that have to be provided and their pricing and including a clear reference to the project.
-Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice or claim providing all relevant information in accordance with the applicable accounting rules. - In case of costs related to external expertise and services concerning activities outside the cooperation area and outside the EU, the express approval of the JS - In the case of costs for expertise and external services, related to investments143, the mention of the investment in the consolidated application form. - In the case of expertise and external services costs, related to investments144, the Template "Statement of capacity and compliance with the principles for the investment "signed by the Partner - Proof of completion of external experts' work or service deliverables - Proof of payment - Regardless of the amount of the goods, services or supplies contracted and the legal status of the project partner purchaser, it is recommended that a document be formalised to trace compliance with the basic principles on which the procurement standards are based and that it be made available in the event of an audit. - Any other document that the National controller may request in order to verify compliance with EU and/or national legislation.
+Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice or claim providing all relevant information in accordance with the applicable accounting rules. - In case of costs related to external expertise and services concerning activities outside the cooperation area and outside the EU, the express approval of the JS - In the case of costs for expertise and external services, related to investments176, the mention of the investment in the consolidated application form. - In the case of expertise and external services costs, related to investments177, the Template "Statement of capacity and compliance with the principles for the investment " signed by the Partner - Proof of completion of external experts' work or service deliverables - Proof of payment - Regardless of the amount of the goods, services or supplies contracted and the legal status of the project partner purchaser, it is recommended that a document be formalised to trace compliance with the basic principles on which the procurement standards are based and that it be made available in the event of an audit. - Any other document that the National controller may request in order to verify compliance with EU and/or national legislation.

-Investment" as referred to in the Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual f) Equipment costs (CC5)
+&lt;sup>176 Investment" as referred to in the Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual Investment" as referred to in the Programme: section Designing my project and submitting my project and su e) Equipment costs (CC5)

-&lt;sup>143 Investment" as referred to in the Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual
+&lt;sup>177 Investment" as referred to in the Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual